EasyApache 4 Containers

 Use a non-cPanel-provided image

 Log into the cPanel user account via SSH.
-You can do this by either logging into the account via SSH from the command line, or using SSH in either WHM’s Terminal interface (WHM » Home » Server Configuration » Terminal) or cPanel’s Terminal interface (cPanel » Home » Advanced » Terminal).
+You can do this from the command line or cPanel’s Terminal interface (cPanel » Home » Advanced » Terminal).

-To set up your application, run the following command, where application represents the name of the application and image represents an image provided by a site such as Dockerhub:
+To set up your application, run the following command, where application represents the name of the application and image represents a third-party image, such as a Dockerhub image:

 /scripts/ea-podman install application [options] image